Edit DSV files as tables

 The data is sorted in the descending order.

 The number to the right of the marker (1 on the picture) is the sorting level.
 You can sort by more than one column.
 In such cases, different columns will have different sorting levels.

 Right-click the column header and then click Hide Column.

 To see the list of all columns, right-click any column header and then click Columns List.
 Names of hidden columns are shown struck through.
 To toggle between hidden and shown state of a column, select it in the list and press Space.

 Enable coding assistance

-Right-click the column header or individual cell and then click Edit As to select a language and provide coding assistance when modifying the contents.
+Right-click the column header or individual cell and then click Set Highlighting Language to select a language and provide coding assistance when modifying the contents.